How to open a China business bank account from Singapore

 In this article

 In this article, we’ll cover the benefits of having a business bank account in China, how to open one from Singapore, and reliable alternatives to Chinese banks.
-For those interested in the basics of international transactions, our guide on telegraphic transfers provides a solid foundation.
+For those interested in the basics of sending money to China, our comprehensive guide on China remittance offers valuable insights.

 Why do I need a China business bank account?